-Activists rally against hate on Charlottesville anniversary
+Heavy security as Charlottesville anniversary weekend opens

 “Last year, I was afraid of the Nazis.
 This year, I’m afraid of the police,” Woolfork said.
 “This is not making anyone that I know feel safe.”

-“I’m not looking forward to what that’s going to look like this weekend,” she said.

-On the eve of last year’s rally, torch-toting white supremacists marched through the University of Virginia’s campus, shouting racist and anti-Semitic slogans.
-On Saturday, students and activists plan to hold a “Rally for Justice” on campus while the university is hosting a “morning of reflection and renewal,” with poetry readings and musical performances.
-Activists also announced plans for a gathering Sunday morning at a park in Charlottesville.

-Sunday is the anniversary of the violence that erupted on the streets of Charlottesville, where hundreds of rally participants gathered to protest the city’s plans to remove a statue of Robert E. Lee from a park that was named after the Confederate general.
-Crowds of white supremacists and counterprotesters clashed before a car plowed into a crowd, killing 32-year-old counterprotester Heather Heyer.
+Other events were also planned throughout the weekend, including on Sunday, the anniversary of the violence that erupted on the streets of Charlottesville.

+After authorities had forced the clashing crowds of of white supremacists and counterprotesters to disperse, a car plowed into a crowd, killing 32-year-old counterprotester Heather Heyer.

 James Fields Jr., 21, of Maumee, Ohio, is charged in state court with murder in Heyer’s killing and also faces separate hate crime charges in federal court.

+The day’s death toll rose to three when a state police helicopter that had been monitoring the event and assisting with the governor’s motorcade crashed, killing two troopers.

 Jason Kessler, the primary organizer of last summer’s rally, sued the city of Charlottesville after it refused to issue him a permit for another event this weekend.
 However, Kessler dropped his lawsuit last week and vowed to forge ahead with plans for a “white civil rights” rally Sunday in Washington, D.C.